orbitalquark/textadept/docs/api.md

   + `%d`: The file's directory path.
   + `%p`: The file's full path.

-Functions may also return a working directory to operate in.
-By default, it is the current file's parent directory.
+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the current file's parent directory and the environment is Textadept's environment.

 <a id="textadept.run.error_patterns"></a>
 #### `textadept.run.error_patterns`